-Brad Pitt launches Le Domaine, his debut skincare line
+Brad Pitt Launches Le Domaine, His Debut Skincare Line

 View this post on Instagram

-According to the makers, the products are vegan and do not contain parabens, silicones, micro plastics, mineral and synthetic oils, animal or animal-origin ingredients, or sulfates.
+According to its makers, Le Domaine products are vegan and do not contain parabens, silicones, micro plastics, mineral and synthetic oils, animal or animal-origin ingredients, or sulfates.
 There is a sustainable focus too — most of its items come in refillable packaging of recyclable glass bottles and jars, and are capped with lids of oak wood upcycled from wine barrels.

 There are currently three products available: The Serum (a facial serum promising hydrating and anti-ageing benefits), The Cream (a daily moisturiser) and The Cleansing Emulsion (a foaming facial cleanser), all presented in a chic white and orange box.
 Refills for The Serum and The Cream are also available.
 A fourth product, The Fluid Cream, will be offered from January 2023.